 If you are not careful and don’t follow the rules, you may cause a wildfire that can lead to serious injuries and even a catastrophe.
 That is the case in the U.S., where 9 out of 10 wildfires happen because people neglect to follow the campfire safety regulations.

-So, please be responsible and follow these safety rules and tips:
+So, please be responsible and follow these safety rules and tips that even a beginner backpacker should know by heart:

 - When starting a fire, make sure there isn’t a strong wind and that there are no burn bans declared in the local area.